core-skills/05-simple-predictions/program/01_modelsregression.md

 | *5 min* |
 | ------- |

-:heavy_exclamation_mark: If two variables are independent, the coefficient of determination and the correlation coefficient are equal to 0, but the inverse isn't true: those coefficients measure the linear dependencies between two variable, and miss any non-linear dependency.
+:heavy_exclamation_mark: If two variables are independent, the correlation coefficient is equal to 0, but the inverse isn't true: this coefficient measures the linear dependencies between two variable, and misses any non-linear dependency.